rebelsky/sams-assorted-musings-reflections/difficult-issues-2019-07-10.md

 using the n-word](https://www.insidehighered.com/news/2019/07/09/calls-expulsion-texas-am-student-who-used-racial-slurs-viral-video).
 I'm not quite sure what to make of these videos, other than to find frustration at the number of people who feel compelled to use the word.
 What underlies that hatred?
+And what must it feel like to be the target of those videos?
 I can't imagine what it must be like to know that people feel so comfortable using that word about you (or people who look like you).